Climate Strategy and Target

-PTTEP aims to become a low carbon organization by setting the short-term GHG intensity target to reduce and offset at least 20 percent of our greenhouse gas emissions from 2012 base year by 2020.
-In addition, PTTEP has established medium-term GHG intensity target which is set at 25 percent of reduction by 2030 covering all operating assets and petroleum support bases under our operational control.
-This target is compliant with the 2-degrees scenario for energy sector as recommended by the International Energy Agency (IEA).
+PTTEP aims to become a low carbon organization by setting the short-term and medium-term GHG intensity target to reduce and offset at least 20 and 25 percent of our greenhouse gas emissions from 2012 base year by 2020 and 2030, respectively, covering all operating assets and petroleum support bases under our operational control.
+This target is in compliance with the 2-degrees scenario for energy sector as recommended by the International Energy Agency (IEA).

 In addition, recognizing that greenhouse gas emissions come at a cost, PTTEP in collaboration with the PTT Group is launching a campaign to develop an internal carbon price.
 The internal pricing is a mechanism designed to help guide our investment decisions, especially in projects that may have significant emissions.

 We also believe that our climate actions should be accountable and publicly accessible.
 Every year, we disclose our climate change strategy and performance through the annual report and sustainability report, as well as our participation in the Carbon Disclosure Project (CDP).
-Our commitment to transparency and leadership in climate action are highlighted by our selection by CDP, which PTTEP has been awarded leadership level for four consecutive years since 2014 and is one of the four companies in the Hong Kong & Southeast Asia region to have attained leadership level in 2017.
+Our commitment to transparency and leadership in climate action are highlighted by the selection by CDP, which PTTEP has been awarded leadership level for five consecutive years since 2014.

 PTTEP has also signed on to the Climate Disclosure Standards Board’s (CDSB) commitment to report climate change in mainstream corporate reports (such as Form 56-1 in Thailand).
 We are proud to be one the 49 leading companies worldwide to do so.